seescience/sees_facilities/doc/APS/13IDE_XRM.rst

 pitched at angles varying from 2 to 6 mrrad, with 3 mrad commonly.
-These mirrors have a rhodium metal coating, as well as bare silicon, A set of slits is used to define the beam hiting the mirrors, typically set between 200x200 and 400x400 microns, depending on the pitch of the mirrors, and the desired flux.
+These mirrors have a rhodium metal coating, as well as bare silicon, A set of slits is used to define the beam hiting the mirrors, typically set between 200x200 and 400x400 |micron|, depending on the pitch of the mirrors, and the desired flux.
 After the slites, a set of attenuators and a small lead sheet can be placed in the beam to block or reduce the beam intensity.
 An ion chamber is placed between the attenuators